SeLite/SeLite.github.io/TroubleShooting.md

 Have Firefox and Selenium IDE that are supported by current SeLite.
 See [Overview](./) > [Compatibility](./#compatibility).
 Get current versions of all SeLite add-ons - as per [AddOns](AddOns) > [Latest releases](AddOns#latest-releases).
 (If you only get add-ons that you need, you may not be able to [run packaged tests](#run-packaged-tests)).
 For unreleased functionality use [AddOns](AddOns) > [Cutting edge](AddOns#cutting-edge).

 # Loading Selenium plugins #
 Check whether packaged Selenium extensions start correctly: Open Selenium IDE > menu Options > Options... > Plugins.
 Verify that each plugin is enabled and with no error message (in red).
 If there is an error, inspect [Browser Console](#browser-console).
-(That screen doesn't show error details in [SeleniumIDE](SeleniumIDE) > [auxiliary Selenium IDEs inside browser](SeleniumIDE#auxiliary-selenium-ides-inside-browser).
+(That screen doesn't show error details in [SeleniumIDE](SeleniumIDE) > [auxiliary Selenium IDEs inside browser](SeleniumIDE#auxiliary-selenium-ides-inside-browser).)
+TODO centralise with DevelopmentTools.

 By default, Selenium IDE disables plugins that fail on start, and it keeps them disabled on subsequent restarts of Selenium IDE.
 That's even if the problems get resolved - Selenium IDE won't load such plugins, until you enable them.
 So you may want to disable that in the options above.
 See also [DevelopmentTools](DevelopmentTools) > [Selenium IDE settings](DevelopmentTools#selenium-ide-settings).